oliverjam/learn-react/04-perfect-effects/README.md

 ## Skipping effects

 By default all the effects in a component will re-run after every render of that component.
-If your effect does something expensive like hitting an API (or your component re-renders due to unrelated changes a lot) then this could be a problem.
+If your effect does something expensive/slow like fetching from an API (or sorting a massive array etc) then this could be a problem.

-`useEffect()` takes a second argument to optimise when it re-runs: an array of dependencies for the effect.
+`useEffect()` takes a second argument to optimise when it re-runs: an array of _dependencies_ for the effect.
 Any variable used inside your effect function should go into this array:

 ```jsx
 function Counter(props) {